Lemonatix/how-to-python/README.md

    git clone git@github.com:Lemonatix/how-to-python.git
    ```

-You copy these command lines on the <> Code button aswell.
+You can also copy these shell commands on the <> Code button.

 ### Opening the Project in VSCode